-Like the Box Tops for Education label, we used colored popsicle sticks we found at Walmart, taped the back so they would stay together, and wrote each child’s name on the front with a permanent marker.
+Like the Box Tops for Education label, we used colored popsicle sticks we found at Walmart.
+Taped the back so they would stay together.
+Then wrote each child’s name on the front with a permanent marker.

 I used a hot glue gun to adhere this to the box but strong tape may work as well.

 Once they’re dry just put 5 across and 3 deep for a total of 15 rolls.
-I cut some of the rolls in half so I didn’t need to use as many, as well as making shorter organization tubes for the crayons so they could be grabbed easier.
+I cut some of the rolls in half so I didn’t need to use as many.
+Used shorter tubes for the crayons so they could be grabbed easier.

 And there you have it!
-Two great ways to repurpose Kleenex boxes, empty toilet paper rolls and/or paper towel rolls into a Back to School organization box.
+There you have two great ways to repurpose Kleenex boxes and empty toilet paper rolls.
 There you have your Box Tops for Education container!

-They are easy to do and finding DOUBLE Box Tops for Education at Walmart on these products helped us to start filling it up before School begins.
+They are easy to do and finding DOUBLE Box Tops for Education at Walmart on these products.
+They helped us to start filling it up before School begins.
 Their Teachers will be thrilled about that!